Zalk0/XL320/README.md

 Note: when setting the ServoID, the servos default down to 9600 baud, so after you set the servoID you'll need to set the baud rate back up to 115200.

-### More information
+### Acknowledgments

-Read more about this library on the [Hackerspace Adelaide Wiki](http://hackerspace-adelaide.org.au/wiki/Dynamixel_XL-320)
+Thanks to [Hackerspace Adelaide](https://github.com/hackerspace-adelaide) for doing this library.